-Although it is primarily an interactive operating system, a very capable batch processing facility (BATCH) is provided.
+Although primarily an interactive operating system, PRIMOS provides a very capable batchprocessing facility (BATCH).
 BATCH is designed for users who want the convenience of sequential job scheduling.
 With this facility, data processing or computational programs may be submitted for execution at a later time.
-Jobs submitted to the BATCH processing subsystem are comprised of standard PRIMOS operating system commands; so there is no need for the BATCH user to learn a complicated job control language.
-BATCH provides extensive operator control features which allow the operator to dynamically control the number of job queues and the characteristics of each queue; thus, the operator has the capability to optimize the workload balance.
+Jobs submitted to the BATCH processing subsystem are comprised of standard PRIMOS operating system commands, so there is no need for the BATCH user to learn a complicated job control language.
+BATCH provides operator control features which allow the operator to control the number of job queues and the characteristics of each queue; thus, the operator can optimize the workload balance.
 BATCH is provided as part of Prime's standard software.